QualCoder-Org/qualcoder-org.github.io/drafts/qualcoder4-0.md

 Proximity graphs allow you to visualize relationships between codes.
 You can also export your co-occurrence data in a format compatible with Gephi, a powerful network analysis tool.

-## Mind Maps: More Flexibility and Control
+## Graph: More Flexibility and Control

-Mind maps now offer more flexibility and control:
+Graph now offer more flexibility and control:

 - Object manipulation has been improved, allowing you to move, resize, and organize nodes more easily.
 - Export mind maps in a format compatible with draw.io for integration with other visualization tools.